hopefetrow/n-queens/README.md

 Given an n x n chessboard, how many different ways can you place n queens, such that no two queens are in the same row, column, and diagonal.

 ### Description
 Backtracking algorithm is used used to reduce upper bound on n-Queens problem.
-The Monte Carlo Estimate algorithm is also implemented.
+The Monte Carlo Estimate algorithm is also implemented to test if backtracking was a good choice for the n-queens problem.

 ### Input
 Number of queens or 0 to quit